GewelsJI/SINet-V2/README.md

 ## 7. License

 The source code is free for research and education use only.
-Any comercial use should get formal permission first.
+Any commercial usage should get formal permission first.

 ---